 These should be selected from the either the first or second priority categories as funds and material considerations allow.
-Material consideration would include but are not limited to the availability of right -of- way, construction feasibility, necessity and the potential combination with other proposed bicycle and pedestrian facilities identified in the plan.
+Priority shall be given to the expenditure of Town funds for sidewalk construction on Town maintained Streets Material consideration would include but are not limited to the availability of right -of- way, construction feasibility, necessity and the potential combination with other proposed bicycle and pedestrian facilities identified in the plan.
 Projects would not normally be selected from the third priority category unless or until there were no projects feasible in the higher priority categories for inclusion in the Town's annual construction plan in any given year.
 Long range improvements would either be tackled as development reached these locations or as state improvement projects were undertaken.